Ghost Forest

 Ghost Forest is an art installation by Maya Lin in Madison Square Park in New York City.
 The piece is composed of 49 dead Atlantic white cedars.

+Overview

 The installation ran from May 10, 2021, to November 14, 2021.
 The trees as installed were approximately 40 ft tall and were all scheduled to be cut down as part of a restoration program in the New Jersey Pine Barrens.